yogurt-foundation/yogurt-css-documentation/src/font-smoothing.md

 ---
 id: font-smoothing
 title: Font Smoothing
-description: Utility for sets the antialiasing of the font.
+description: Utilities for sets the antialiasing of the font.
 layout: default
 ---